francisnazareth/find-the-best-karak/README.md

    </details>

 If everything goes well, Copilot will generate the necessary files for your project.
-You just need to click the "Create Workspace" button and select the folder where you want to save the files.
+You just need to click the "Create Workspace" button and select the folder where you clone your repository.

    ![Create Workspace](./Assets/image-6.png)